 Mitigating factors (which may lead to a less severe sentence) could include the convicted person being only slightly involved in the crime, the fact that the person has no criminal record, the minor nature of the crime, or the small chance that the person will reoffend.
 During the sentencing hearing the lawyers for both parties make arguments to bring out aggravating and mitigating factors and they can even call witnesses to testify about these elements.

 Judges have wide discretion when it comes to imposing a sentence.
 They can give a lighter sentence, such as a fine or probation, or a heavier sentence, such as imprisonment.
-But in all cases, judges must impose a fine, called a victim surcharge.

 When sending someone to prison, judges can never give more than the maximum sentence set by law.
 Sometimes, judges have no choice but it give a minimum prison sentence.

 Negotiation of a Sentence

 Often, the prosecutor and the defence will arrive at an agreement about the sentence.
 In this situation, the judge ultimately still decides the sentence but the lawyers can make suggestions on what they feel would be reasonable.
 Unless the judge thinks that this suggested sentence is unreasonable, she will respect the lawyers' proposal.

 After the trial, if one of the parties believes that the judge has made a mistake, making an appeal is the way to have that decision reviewed.
 An appeal is heard first by the Court of Appeal of Quebec and from there it can go to the Supreme Court of Canada.